 Accommodation & Facilities

 Shipwreck Lodge comprises ten rooms, of which two suit families.
 Each solar-powered room has an en-suite bathroom and wood burning stove which is a welcome addition on chilly evenings and mornings.
 There is a lounge and restaurant – also designed along the shipwreck theme – with a wide wrap around deck offering uninterrupted views of the Atlantic Ocean.
-There is also a swimming pool.

 Wildlife & Activities